-Further, Mr Wong Lam Ping, a controlling shareholder and a director of the Company and his spouse, Ms Chan Heung Ling, a non-executive director of Sino Harbour Property Group, provided joint and several guarantee to PingAn Bank for Tianli's RMB90million loan.
+Further, Mr Wong, a controlling shareholder and a director of the Company and his spouse, Ms. Chan, a non-executive director of Sino Harbour Holdings Group, provided joint and several guarantee to PingAn Bank for Tianli's RMB90 million loan.

-Under the loan agreement ("Agreement") entered into between the Company's subsidiaries, (i) Huzhou Runyuan, (ii) Huzhou Luzhou and (iii) Pan Hong Investment of the one part and (iv) Tianli of the other part; Tianli agreed to use the construction costs owing by Huzhou Runyuan to Tianli in respect of Huzhou Run Yuan Project as indemnity security should there be any loss or liability suffered or incurred by Huzhou Luzhou as a result of Huzhou Luzhou providing its Collateral to PingAn Bank pursuant to the terms of the Agreement.
-As at 31 March 2015, the Group owes Tianli construction costs of approximately RMB53million.
+Under the loan agreement ("Agreement") entered into between the Company's subsidiaries, (i) Huzhou Runyuan, (ii) Huzhou Luzhou, (iii) Pan Hong Investment on the one part and (iv) Tianli on the other part; Tianli agreed to use the construction costs owing by Huzhou Runyuan to Tianli in respect of Huzhou Run Yuan Project as indemnity security should there be any loss or liability suffered or incurred by Huzhou Luzhou as a result of Huzhou Luzhou providing its Collateral to PingAn Bank pursuant to the terms of the Agreement.
+As at 31 March 2015, the Group owes Tianli construction costs of approximately RMB53 million.
 As at 31 March 2015, the fair value of corporate guarantee provided by the Group is immaterial.